xarial/codestack/solidworks-api/adornment/callouts/index.md

 The most common example of callouts in SOLIDWORKS is a Measure tool.
 When entities are selected the measurement results are displayed in the callouts.

 SOLIDWORKS API enables the ability for creating callouts via the [ISwCalloutHandler Interface](http://help.solidworks.com/2018/english/api/swpublishedapi/solidworks.interop.swpublished~solidworks.interop.swpublished.iswcallouthandler.html) interface.
-THis handler allows to create a definition of the callout and handle related events.
+This handler allows to create a definition of the callout and handle related events.

+Callouts can be displayed read-only or can capture the values, entered by users.
+Callouts can have different colors or be a single or multi rows.

 This section contains macros and code examples utilizing SOLIDWORKS API to create, display and handle events of the callouts.